Celebrating Success With a Former Web Design Intern (Updated for 2022)

 At CTeLearning we are proud to work with young professionals seeking to develop their skills for the rapidly evolving world of work.
 Megan B., who interned with CTeLearning as a web developer for the past six months, is a perfect example of this.
-She has gone from winning an award in the summer 2021 SkillsUSA web development competition to interning with CTeLearning to recently landing a full-time web development job—all in just half a year.
+She has gone from winning an award in the summer 2021 SkillsUSA web design competition (represented Kansas in the Post-Secondary division) to interning with CTeLearning to recently landing a full-time web development job—all in just half a year.

 During her internship she worked on various projects to support CTeLearning courses involving animation, web games, web design and development and more.
 Megan worked fully remotely as an intern, collaborating with team members in the midwest and northeast US as well as in the United Kingdom.
 The internship helped Megan understand how powerful the idea of “living locally, working globally” truly is in the new remote economy.
 She bolstered her knowledge and skills with the Remote Working Professional course and Interview module.
 Megan also earned certifications through the Web Professionals Organization to develop her skills and strengthen her resume.

 We caught up with Megan to hear more about her experience going from the SkillsUSA competition to internship to full-time job.

 My experience has been amazing all-around.
 Throughout this journey, I learned skills that enabled me to earn an award in the SkillsUSA competition, succeed in my internship while working remotely, develop my skill set, and now land a full-time remote job.